nikovirtala/cdk-github-actions-runner/README.md

-# GitHub Actions runners on AWS Fargate
+# GitHub Actions runner on AWS Fargate

 This repository contains an example how to run self-hosted GitHub Actions runners on AWS Fargate!